-Before you initiate Druva inSync configuration to protect Exchange Online data, ensure that you have the following accounts created.
+Before you initiate Druva inSync to protect Exchange Online data, ensure the following -

-- You have an Office 365 global administrator account with a valid Office 365 license.
+- You have an Microsoft 365 global administrator account with a valid Microsoft 365 license.

-- You have an Office 365 tenant administrator account.
-To learn more about how to create a tenant administrator account, check the Microsoft Office 365 documentation.
+- You have an Microsoft 365 tenant administrator account.
+To learn more about how to create a tenant administrator account, check the Microsoft 365 documentation.

-Configure Druva inSync to protect Office 365: Exchange Online
+Configure Druva inSync to protect Microsoft 365: Exchange Online

 Log in to the inSync Management Console as a Druva inSync Cloud administrator and perform the following steps to set-up Druva inSync to configure and protect Exchange Online data.

 Step 1: Provide Druva inSync permissions to access Exchange Online data